Ntobroso Borehole Project – Ghana

 Another serious impact is the health hazards as a result of pollution from gases, noise, and dust.
 Coal mines release methane which can pollute the air.
 Sulphuric acid is utilized in the mining operations, which drains into the water bodies, and adversely affects them.

-The movements of rock in the case of surface mining impacts the land negatively.
+The movements of rock in the case of surface mining impact the land negatively.
 Craters are left in the areas where mining activities took place, destroying the landscape and lush vegetation in the process.

 The leakage of chemicals into the environment adversely affects the health of the local population.